TENET-RCCPII/TENET-VideoConferencing/pages/about.md

 ---
 layout: page
-title: "About RCCPII"
+title: "The TENET Video Conferencing Project Background"
-teaser: "Since 2010 RCCP I and RCCP II have been working with stakeholders to bring Internet connectivity to various higher education and research sites around South Africa.
-The project is a collaboration between DHET, USAF, TENET, and others."
+teaser: "Since 2016 TENET has been supporting Vidyo at higher education and research institutes in South Africa."
 permalink: "/about/"
 header:
   image_fullwidth: "whitebackground.png"